-The Institute for Museum and Library Services (IMLS) has awarded the Autry National Center Libraries and Archives, the California State University, Northridge (CSUN) Libraries, and the USC Libraries a grant to develop a residency program that will support archival education.
+The Institute for Museum and Library Services (IMLS) has awarded the USC Libraries and the L.A. as Subject research alliance a grant to develop a residency program that will support archival education.
+The grant is part of the IMLS Laura Bush 21st-Century Librarian program, which funds training of early career librarians to manage emerging challenges in libraries and librarianship.

 Over the two-year term of the grant, the Autry, CSUN and USC will each host and mentor two residents, who in turn will work with community-based archives among the L.A. as Subject membership.
 Each Resident will rotate among L.A. as Subject member sites for one year and will apply archival standards and practices to make local collections accessible.